miguelvalente/miguelvalentexyz/content/listening_to/avery-ultra-truth/avery-ultra-truth.md

     caption="Daniel Avery - Ultra Truth"
     >}}

 Quick.
 Hop on a long train.
 Is it raining?
 Perfect.
-Grab a no __bs__ book and look outside now and then.
+Grab a no __bs__ book and look outside every now and then.